This summary of age discrimination law in Spain has been prepared by Sagardoy Abogados, the Ius Laboris member for Spain: www.sagardoy.com.

 According to article 4.2.c) of the Workers' Statute, job applicants may not be discriminated against with regards to access to employment.

-In order to achieve equality between men and women, the law expressly recognises and promotes affirmative action.
-Employers who hire workers who face difficulties in finding work, for example, young people, women between 16 and 45 years old, workers over 45 years of age, workers over 55 years old, employment of workers over 60 years old, etc.) are entitled to rebates on employer social security contributions.
+To achieve equality between men and women, however, the law expressly recognises and promotes affirmative action.
+Employers who hire workers who face difficulties in finding work, for example, young people, women between 16 and 45 years old, workers over 45 years of age, workers over 55 years old, employment of workers over 60 years old, etc.), are entitled to rebates on employer social security contributions.

 There are also rules concerning the compulsory employment of disabled employees (13/1982 Act and 27/2000 Royal Decree).
 Privately owned companies which have over 50 permanent employees are required to hire a number of disabled workers equal to at least 2% of the number of permanent employees on the payroll.
 In exceptional cases, companies may be wholly or partially exempt from this obligation.
 For State owned companies the obligation was recently increased by Royal Decree 2271/2004, of 3 December 2004, to 5% of a company's annual vacancies (including temporary positions).

-However, the the ordinary retirement age has been progressively increasing since 2013 and 67 years old by the year 2027.
+The ordinary retirement age has been progressively increasing since 2013 and is expected to be 67 years old by 2027.

-More recent Court Rulings declare the necessity of the party alleging age discrimination, at least of showing some piece of evidence supporting the discrimination.
-In this sense we found a recent court Ruling of the High Court of Madrid of February the 25th 2010.
+Court rulings have declared the necessity of the party alleging age discrimination to at least show some piece of evidence supporting the discrimination (Resolution of the High Court of Justice of Madrid of 25 February 2010).

-One example is the judgment of the Employment Chamber of the Madrid High Court of Justice of 3 December 2003, which ruled that a dismissal was null and void because the company recognised that it was unlawful and it was shown that there had been numerous dismissals of employees of a certain age.
-Another is the judgment of the Employment Chamber of the Aragón High Court of Justice of 28 February 2005, which also ruled that a dismissal was null and void where the employee was a minor, because no evidence had been produced to show that minors should not do the job in question.
+That being said, there have also been case precedents affirming that age discrimination took place in the workplace.
+One example is the judgment of the High Court of Justice of Madrid of 3 December 2003, which ruled that a dismissal was null and void because the company recognised that it was unlawful and it was shown that there had been numerous dismissals of employees of a certain age in question.